rwxrob/skilstak/docs/boost/2023/week18.md

 # 2023 Boost - Week 18

-Procedural programming fundamentally implies performing the individual tasks (or groups of tasks) of a procedure, sometimes based on certain conditions (called "state" formally).
-Some people call this "flow control" or "boolean logic" since true or false conditions dictate what happens.
-Hence another name "conditional programming".
-Think "if-then" (instead of, for example, "when-then").
+Procedural programming fundamentally implies performing individual tasks or grouped together into procedures and functions into which values can be passed as arguments into parameters.

 * What does the word "procedure" mean?
 * What happens when I add a script into PATH that isn't executable?